Off the Beaten Path: Explore Payne Avenue

 “Quirky, edgy, gritty”: St. Paul’s most interesting, ungentrified, evolving business district.

 Full disclosure: I’m a born and raised East Sider.
-Not East St. Paul, but “East Side” to anyone who calls it home.
+Not East Saint Paul, but “East Side” to anyone who calls it home.
 The East Side is more than a geography-- it’s a vibe, a persona.
 “East Side Pride” can mean a lot of things, and those things, like anything dynamic and worthwhile, are constantly in flux.

 Once a working-class enclave of European immigrants who flocked to live and work at nearby factories, plants and breweries, the Payne Avenue business district is now in a renaissance period, thanks to an influx of new Hmong, Vietnamese, Latinx, and Somali immigrants.
 The area is also popular with young homeowners and entrepreneurs attracted to lower rents, and according to Payne Area Reboot, a group of local business owners, non-profit leaders, creatives, artists and community development experts, the avenue’s “quirk, edge, and grit.”